jedzej/tietopythontraining-basic/README.md

 1. We highly recommend solving the exercise just after reading the lesson.
 1. Don't hesitate to ask questions and don't take the reviews personally.
 1. We assume you want to learn.
-If you cheat, you cheat yourself.
+The more you code yourself, the more you will understand.

 We hope you will have a lot of fun learning!